LaurentClaessens/pytex/README.md

 ### How do we solve ?

-`pytex` is a python script that generates on the fly an intermediate `.tex` file and which launches `pdflatex` on it.
+`pytex` is a python script that generates on the fly an intermediate `.tex` file and then launches `pdflatex` on it.

 Suppose to have the LaTeX document `main.tex` as